How do you manage stress with diabetes type 2?

 Conclusion: Stress and diabetes

-It can be said with certainty that stress has a big role in the onset of Type 2 diabetes.
-And incorporating stress-related factors as a priority in the area of diabetes research could open up better ways of reducing the prevalence and occurrence of type 2 diabetes.
+It can be said with certainty that stress has a significant role in the onset of Type 2 diabetes.
+Incorporating stress-related factors as a priority in the area of diabetes research could open up better ways of reducing the prevalence and occurrence of type 2 diabetes.

 For all the diabetic patients and their caregivers, take it from a doctor, you need to manage the stress right.
 And that will assure better management of the disease.